 Appropriate Vaccine Usage

-This indicates the percent of residents who received the flu and pneumonia vaccines.
-High vaccination rates should be the norm at this point.
+This is the percentage of residents that have received the pneumonia and flu vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This metric measures the percentage of long-term care patients that required increased assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and taking a bath.
+This datapoint measures the percentage of long-term patients that required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and taking a bath.
+Many in the industry would argue that this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile